Analyzing and Traversing Bigraphs

 A bigraph is active if all its sites are active.

-In the following, a subset of basic methods for navigating through a bigraph are presented.
-The presented list is not exhaustive, please refer also to the JavaDoc of the Bigraph interface.
 Additional explanations are given in Traversing a Bigraph on how to implement more complex traversals, which use the presented methods below.

-Place Graph
+Place Graphβ

 The first methods show, how to navigate through a bigraph's place graph.